-The interactive interview uses video and a host with a Heineken personality to walk you through each question — he challenges you to think different and make quick decisions.
+The interactive interview uses video and a host with a Heineken personality to walk you through each question — he challenges you to think differently and make quick decisions.
 He's also there to inspire you and help you through the interview journey.
 Why did this work?
 Because it's different.
 I've yet to see any other interactive application processes that delight the users by telling them a little bit more about themselves while qualifying them for a specific job opening.

 So, what happens if you don't have the same marketing or HR budget that the brands above have?
 You're not alone.
 In fact, most companies can't afford to pull off a new recruiting site or multiple highly-produced video ads.
-But, you can still create recruitment posts that meet best practice and stand out from the rest.
+But, you can still create recruitment posts that meet best practices and stand out from the rest.

-Enter Facebook, who has recently entered the world of recruitment and can help make filling your next job a piece of cake.
-Keep reading to find out how you can use Facebook for job posting and the best way to promote that job posting in a more affordable creative concept.
+Enter Facebook, which has recently entered the world of recruitment and can help make filling your next job a piece of cake.
+Keep reading to find out how you can use Facebook for a job posting and the best way to promote that job posting in a more affordable creative concept.

 We're Hiring Facebook Post Template

-At the most basic level, what's needed for your "we're hiring" facebook post?
+At the most basic level, what's needed for your "we're hiring" Facebook post?
 You'll need copy, creative assets, and a link to the job description on your website.
 In addition to the recommendations below, you should be specific, keep it simple, be memorable, and make it easy to apply.

-facebook post copy Best Practices for hiring:
+Facebook post copy best practices for hiring:

 - Use one sentence if possible (An AdEspresso survey found 16 words or less resonated the most)

-- Use bullet points or emojis if you need to more than one sentence to explain your job opening
+- Use bullet points or emojis if you need more than one sentence to explain your job opening

 - Consider highlighting any workplace awards your company has won